Causes of Miscarriage

-- An autopsy on the pregnancy tissue: This is usually carried out by performing a whole-body radiograph, magnetic resonance imaging (MRI), a full-body examination and DNA tests to detect the presence of infectious agents and pathogens.
+This is usually carried out by performing a whole-body radiograph, magnetic resonance imaging (MRI), a full-body examination and DNA tests to detect the presence of infectious agents and pathogens.

-- A placental exam: Laboratory analysis of the placenta, which may detect the presence of causal agents of miscarriage, such as infectious bacteria.
+Laboratory analysis of the placenta, which may detect the presence of causal agents of miscarriage, such as infectious bacteria.

-- Fertility testing: After three consecutive miscarriages (recurrent miscarriage), one or both partners will be offered fertility tests in order to discern whether fertility treatments, such as in vitro fertilization (IVF) or fertility medications, may be necessary in order to increase the chances of a future healthy pregnancy.
+After three consecutive miscarriages (recurrent miscarriage), one or both partners will be offered fertility tests in order to discern whether fertility treatments, such as in vitro fertilization (IVF) or fertility medications, may be necessary in order to increase the chances of a future healthy pregnancy.